-Shannen Doherty Completes Chemotherapy After Years Of Cancer
+Shannen Doherty Completes Chemotherapy

-Shannen Doherty has completed chemotherapy, two years after being diagnosed with cancer, according to PEOPLE.
+Shannen Doherty has completed chemotherapy, two years after being diagnosed with cancer, according to People.

 The Beverly Hills 90210 actress took to Instagram on Friday to announce the good news.
-The 45-year-old posted a picture of herself in bed, adding that she would now wait for results to see if she was fully in the clear.
+The 45-year-old posted a picture of herself in bed, adding that she would now wait for results to see if she is fully in the clear.

 “Last day of chemo.
 Exhausted.
 Now that I’m done with chemo and radiation, the waiting game is here.
 Waiting for rest.
 Waiting to see if I’m clear or not.
 Waiting for reconstruction.
 Waiting.
-I think when one gets cancer; they are always waiting to a certain extent.
+I think when one gets cancer; they are always waiting to a certain extent.”

 #fbf to this morning.
 Oct7,2016… not that long ago.
 Last day of chemo.
 Exhausted.
 Now that I'm done with chemo and radiation, the waiting game is here.
 Waiting for test.
 Waiting to see if I'm clear or not.
 Waiting for reconstruction.
 Waiting.
 I think when one gets cancer, they are always waiting to a certain extent.
 To those who know… I'm waiting with you. #cancerslayer ????